 There are so many options when it comes to extra-curricular activities these days – choosing what’s right – and will be most beneficial – for your child can feel overwhelming.
 I get it – because I’ve been there, and had to make the same decisions.

-My name is Rhonda Hanson, a certified music educator, children’s yoga teacher, and mom to a six-year-old musical yogini – and owner of Set the Tone.
+My name is Rhonda Hanson, a certified music educator, children’s yoga teacher, and mom to an eight-year-old musical yogini – and owner of Set the Tone.

 As both a parent and an educator, I’ve learned that one of the best things you can do for a child is introduce them to music at a young age.
 It has so many benefits, including helping to develop critical thinking, problem solving, and social skills, as well as learning in all other areas.
 Not to mention it’s a lot of fun for younger children and rewarding for the older ones.